xjin-splunk/ts-tutorial/README.md

 You can click into the workflow to see more details about each step in job.

-# Test on local machines
+# Test on Local Machines

 As a developer, testing a project on server is extremly inefficient, and it will be much nicer if we can test it on our local machines where we can get immediate feedback.